oeichenwei/rtc_docs/smart.md

   2. either all receivers needs to repeat the computation or extra server resources are required to compute it.

-  3. some meta data could be captured only on source side for privacy, for example, the depth information from iPhone 3-D camera.(**More details?
+  3. some meta data could be captured only on source side, for example, iPhone 3D camera could help extract more information than pure image processing.
-     I don't get it, why the 3d camera example here?**)

 This document will focus on methods to capture the media meta data at sender side and define how to transfer them along with media data to the receiver.